Easy homemade strawberry herb Jam is made without pectin, only 4-ingredients with a choice of herbs that enhance the sweetness of strawberries.

 Button cups are something whimsical I made for a television cooking show, The Great American Recipe on PBS.

-I knew something absolutely spectacular had to be made for such an occasion.
+I was thrilled to be chosen to film in this first-class production and so I knew something absolutely spectacular had to be created for such an occasion.

 Having created these button cups for my daughter’s third birthday, they are loved just as much now that she is thirty!